What We Do

 - Deployment level of effort

-Upon completion of a cloud security assessment, SecureSky offers remediation support and ongoing technology and services based on these same best practices, to guard against configuration drift, identify new capabilities from cloud providers, and help our clients maintain and continuously improve their hardened environments.
+Upon completion of a cloud security assessment, SecureSky offers remediation support and ongoing technology and services based on these same best practices, to guard against configuration drift, identify new capabilities from cloud platform providers, and help our clients maintain and continuously improve their hardened environments.

 Identify Gaps in SaaS and IaaS Protective Security Controls